Imagine that you are in the sales team. Here’s a deal:

 🤩 You get to customize the demo for every customer without having to wait for the product team.

-😵 But you have to replicate the product every single time by taking screenshots and editing them.
+😮 You only have to customize the custom dashboard every time by taking screenshots and editing them.

 If you want to know more about Walnut, here’s what I’m going to cover:

 But before all that, let’s meet our actual product:

 What is Walnut?